matnoel/EasyFEA/docs/begin.rst

     ~EasyFEA.Simulations
     ~EasyFEA.Geoms

-Once everything is imported you can know create a :py:class:`~EasyFEA.fem.Mesh`:
+Once everything is imported, you can now create a :py:class:`~EasyFEA.fem.Mesh`:

 .. jupyter-execute::